Classification of Multiwavelength Transients with Machine Learning: General approach to multiwavelength transient classification

 By contrast, in transient classification, the \ml{object} may be observed at any point in its light curve and the algorithm must determine its class in this setting.
 Thus, we require a decomposition method that is translation-invariant but still sensitive to the intrinsic shape of the curve.
 A form of decomposition that is approximately scale and translation-invariant is known as the stationary wavelet transform \citep{Mallat:2009:WTS,Holsch}.
 Following its successful use in \cite{Lochner:2016} and \cite{Narayan:2018rxv}, we make use of the \ml{stationary wavelet transform} with the \textit{symlet} family, as implemented in the package \texttt{PyWavelets}\footnote{https://github.com/PyWavelets/pywt}.\\

 \emph{Step 3: Dimensionality reduction with PCA}\\

-\ml{The stationary wavelet transform produces a large number of redundant features, too many for standard machine learning techniques.} Principal Component Analysis (PCA) \citep{Pearson:1901} is a dimensionality reduction technique.
+\ml{The stationary wavelet transform produces a large number of redundant features, too many for standard machine learning techniques.} \ksfour{Therefore we need to reduce the number of features while keeping as much information as possible contained in the full feature set.} Principal Component Analysis (PCA) \citep{Pearson:1901} is a dimensionality reduction technique.
 It is a linear transformation that decorrelates a set of correlated variables by calculating the covariance matrix of the dataset.
 The eigenvalues and eigenvectors of this matrix are computed.
-The total variance of the data can be quantified by calculating the sum total of the eigenvalues.
-The eigenvectors with the largest eigenvalues, which describe the majority of the variability in the dataset are stored; smaller eigenvalues are disregarded. \ksn{The number of eigenvectors kept are decided by the fraction of variability one would want to retain in the dataset; variability is defined as the sum of all eigenvalues.
+The total variance of the data can be quantified by calculating the sum total of the eigenvalues. \ksfour{The variance is a proxy for the information contained in the dataset.
+Thus by maximising the variance of the reduced dataset, the majority of information is conserved.} The eigenvectors with the largest eigenvalues, which describe the majority of the variability in the dataset are stored; smaller eigenvalues are disregarded. \ksn{The number of eigenvectors kept are decided by the fraction of variability one would want to retain in the dataset; variability is defined as the sum of all eigenvalues.
 For example, if we want to keep 90\% variability in our dataset, then we would keep the corresponding eigenvectors of the largest eigenvalues (in descending value) until their sum equals 90\% of the sum of all eigenvalues.} The large number of coefficients that we obtain from \texttt{PyWavelets} can be projected onto the stored eigenvectors, producing a new set of eigenvalues.